ensuring that the most vulnerable citizens in philadelphia receive much-needed assistance

 The Philadelphia metropolitan area is home to large numbers of people in need.
 The organizations that directly serve these vulnerable individuals are making a difference every day through their compassion, commitment to evidence-based best practices, and the ability to continually learn from experience.

-Since even the most effective organizations can benefit from strengthening themselves, the Pew Fund has partnered with the OMG Center for Collaborative Learning to offer capacity-building support to help program grantees become more results-oriented, financially secure, and able to adapt to new demands.
+Since even the most effective organizations can benefit from strengthening themselves, the Pew Fund has partnered with the Equal Measure to offer capacity-building support to help program grantees become more results-oriented, financially secure, and able to adapt to new demands.

 Pew Fund Grantmaking Schedule